All photography provided by Seven United Media Team

 Our vision is to make Seven United a global network of youth through which young people will be actively involved in service to their communities.

 Each year, Seven United has mobilized groups of young adults to launch projects ranging from building and repairing houses for orphans and widows to providing poor families with health insurance.
-Over 500 members of Seven United in Rwanda engage in peer education and raising awareness about sensitive issues.
+Over 900 members of Seven United in Rwanda engage in peer education and raising awareness about sensitive issues.
 We have created programs through which we have trained local families to prepare balanced, healthy meals and taught rural families how to avoid diseases like malaria and HIV.
+We have enabled street children to attend school and provided vegetable gardens and cows to families in need.
 Our programs have encouraged youth to be the agents who educate and serve their communities, an effective and innovative approach.
+We believe that, when young people learn to serve their communities, they become mission-driven adults who will lead purposeful lives.

 What We've Achieved